 - OpenGL

 - renders one triangle at a time

 - Z-buffer sees to it that triangles appear "sorted" from viewpoint

-- Local lighting --- per vertex
+- Fast.
+Often just local lighting

 - Ray tracing

 - Gives correct reflections!

 - Renders one pixel at a time

-- Sorts per pixel
+- i.e., finds first visible triangle per pixel

-- Global lighting equation (reflections, shadows)
+- Slow.
+More of Global lighting (reflections, shadows)